EpidemIQs: Prompt-to-Paper LLM Agents for Epidemic Modeling and Analysis: Results and Discussion

 The framework also demonstrated sound awareness of its computational constraints.
-For example, in question three, we explicitly restricted simulations to the FastGEMF engine. \textit{SimulationScientist} adhered to this limitation, employing FastGEMF exclusively for static networks, and it was explicitly noted in the final report that software limitations prevented temporal network experiments.
+For example, in Question 3, we explicitly restricted simulations to the FastGEMF engine.
+The Simulation Scientist adhered to this limitation, employing FastGEMF exclusively for static networks, and it was explicitly noted in the final report that software limitations prevented temporal network experiments.
 This transparency is critical, as it prevents the framework from falsely claiming task completion.
-In contrast, such issues were observed in the single-agent implementation, where it falsely hallucinates task accomplishment.
+In contrast, such issues were observed in the single-agent implementation, which incorrectly claimed task accomplishment.
 Furthermore, the reliability of scientific outcomes often hinges on the algorithms employed, which can be inherently complex.
-For instance, in one of the trails within question three, \textit{SimulationScientist} designed a custom engine for simulating disease spread over a temporal network but erred in updating the order of states.
+For instance, in one of the trials in Question 3, the Simulation Scientist designed a custom engine to simulate disease spread over a temporal network but erred in updating the state ordering.
 This led to the premature recovery of initially infected nodes, preventing further spread and resulting in an underestimation of the final outbreak size and probability.
-Although \textit{DataScientist} noted a significant discrepancy between simulated and expected analytical results, it incorrectly attributed the difference to the effects of temporality rather than the engine’s design flaw.\\
+Although the Data Scientist noted a significant discrepancy between simulated and expected analytical results, it incorrectly attributed the difference to the effects of temporality rather than the engine’s design flaw.\\

-To further investigate the agents' attention to scientific details, in question three we explicitly specified the constant activity rate (and not activity probability per unit time), $\alpha=3$, which is unlikely in real-world case studies and rare in literature but was chosen to test the agents’ attention to subtle details.
-However, \textit{NetworkScientist} creates the network edges with the probability of a node being activated as $p=\alpha \Delta t$, with $\Delta t=1$, as the first order Taylor series approximation of \(p=1-\exp^{-\alpha \Delta t}\), where is only is acceptable if \(\alpha\Delta t \ll 1\) (However, if $ \alpha$ is probability $\alpha \Delta t$ is exact), making it invalid for $\alpha \Delta t=3 > 1$ resulting all nodes being activated each time, instead of having exact probability \(\approx 0.95\).\\
+To further investigate the agents' attention to scientific details, in Question 3, we explicitly specified the constant activity rate (and not activity probability per unit time), $\alpha=3$, which is unlikely in real-world case studies and rare in literature, but was chosen to test the agents’ attention to subtle details.
+However, the Network Scientist incorrectly creates the network edges with the probability of a node being activated as $p=\alpha \Delta t$, with $\Delta t=1$, as the first order Taylor series approximation of \(p=1-\exp^{-\alpha \Delta t}\).
+This approximation is acceptable only if \(\alpha\Delta t \ll 1\) (However, if $ \alpha$ is probability $\alpha \Delta t$ is exact).
+Therefore, it was invalid for $\alpha \Delta t=3 > 1$, resulting in all nodes being activated each time, instead of having exact probability \(\approx 0.95\).\\